 These tests are beneficial for finding genetic predispositions to certain diseases.
 They can also give you vital information about the next steps to optimal health with diet and lifestyle changes, as well as supplements to take.

-The 23andMe saliva test is a great starting point.
+The 23andMe saliva test is also a great starting point; however, it may take two to three months to get the results.
 When you get your results, you can link your account details with a free program called Genetic Genie to get a closer look at your methylation and detox profiles.